danger/danger/README.md

 gem 'danger'
 ```

-and then run the following, which will help walk you through getting set up: `bundle exec danger init`.
+and then run `bundle exec danger init`, which will help walk you through getting set up.

 ## Usage on CI